Desno365/Desno365.github.io/minecraft/portal2-mod/full-changelog/index.md

 - UPDATE: re-written code for the turrets
 - UPDATE: different folder for the portal-sounds
 - FIX: GravityGun shoot image
-- FIX:: invisible portals with the latest BlockLauncher beta
+- FIX: invisible portals with the latest BlockLauncher beta
 {% endhighlight %}

 **Portal 2 Mod r006**